vonHartz/riepybdlib/README.md

 ```

 # Compatibility
 The code is developed to work with with both Python 2.7 and Python 3.x.
-Please report any compatabilty issues.
+Please report any compatibility issues.

 # Licence
 RiePybDlib is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.